richardbiely/gaia-ecs/README.md

 });
 ```

-The example above creates an EntityQuery internally from the arguments provided to ForEach.
-However, it can also be slower than other iteration methods because it needs to perform component matching every time ForEach invokes.
-The more archetypes your code base has, the slower the matching gets.
-Therefore, consider it only for non-critical parts of your code.<br/>
-For better performance and more features, consider using explicit EntityQueries when possible.
+It creates an EntityQuery internally from the arguments provided to ForEach.
+For possibly better performance and more features, consider using explicit EntityQueries when possible.
 ```cpp
 ecs::EntityQuery q = w.CreateQuery();
 q.All<Position, const Velocity>(); // Take into account all chunks with Position and Velocity...